 This is a guest from Darren Gallop.
-Darren is the CEO of Marcato Musician, a web-based artist management software.
 Darren is a former touring musician who gained lots of wisdom from pounding the pavement throughout North America.
 In this post he offers some great tips for musicians on how to stay safe while on the road.
 Enjoy!

 Forget stage diving.
 It’s safe to say that driving from gig to gig is one of the most dangerous things most artists are required to do throughout their career.
 Traveling at speeds in excess of 100Km/h in a sheet metal/fiberglass box on wheels is something we all have become fairly comfortable with.
 The harsh reality is that one bad split second decision can instantly result in a life changing or even life-ending crisis.
 This was one of my greatest fears when I used to tour constantly in bands.